pluginsGLPI/doc/source/carbon/configuration.rst

 .. note:: Monitors rely on the location of the computer it is connected to, so there is no need to add it manually

-2. The plugin needs to know where is an asset to determine which carbon intensity is applied to its energy consumption.
-The associated location must have the field **Country** filled
+1. The plugin needs to know where is an asset to determine which carbon intensity is applied to its energy consumption.
+The associated location must have the field **Country** filled, in english language.

-3. Each asset must be associated with a model so that the plugin can estimate CO2 emissions as closely as possible.
+2. Each asset must be associated with a model so that the plugin can estimate CO2 emissions as closely as possible.
 This information can be pre-filled from a `template <https://glpi-user-documentation.readthedocs.io/fr/latest/modules/overview/templates.html>`_

 .. image:: images/computer_model.png
     :alt: Asset's model